 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Swedbank reported total carbon emissions of approximately 10,253,729,000 kg CO2e, with Scope 1 emissions at about 853,000 kg CO2e, Scope 2 emissions (market-based) at approximately 3,417,000 kg CO2e, and Scope 3 emissions reaching about 10,249,459,000 kg CO2e.
-The bank's emissions from business travel alone accounted for about 3,968,000 kg CO2e.
-For 2023, Swedbank's global emissions were approximately 7,098,167,621 kg CO2e, with Scope 1 emissions at about 692,000 kg CO2e and Scope 2 emissions (market-based) at approximately 3,678,000 kg CO2e.
-Notably, business travel contributed around 4,400,000 kg CO2e to Scope 3 emissions.
+In 2024, Swedbank reported total carbon emissions of approximately 10,253,729,000 kg CO2e, with Scope 1 emissions at about 853,000 kg CO2e, Scope 2 emissions (market-based) at approximately 3,417,000 kg CO2e, and a significant Scope 3 total of about 10,249,459,000 kg CO2e, which includes business travel emissions of around 3,968,000 kg CO2e.
+The combined Scope 1 and 2 emissions totalled approximately 4,554,020 kg CO2e.
+For 2023, the bank's emissions were reported as follows: Scope 1 emissions were about 692,000 kg CO2e, Scope 2 emissions (market-based) at approximately 3,678,000 kg CO2e, and Scope 3 emissions from business travel at around 4,400,000 kg CO2e.
 Swedbank has set ambitious climate commitments, aiming to align its aggregate fund capital with the Paris Agreement's target to limit global warming to 1.5°C by 2025.
-Additionally, the bank has committed to achieving net-zero emissions by 2050, with a near-term target to reduce direct greenhouse gas emissions by 60% from 2019 levels by 2030 across all scopes.
-These targets are part of Swedbank's broader strategy to enhance sustainable financing and reduce its carbon footprint.
-The bank's climate initiatives are supported by its membership in the Science Based Targets initiative (SBTi), where it has committed to long-term net-zero targets.
-Swedbank's emissions data is not cascaded from any parent organization, ensuring that its reported figures reflect its own operational impact.
+Additionally, the bank has committed to achieving net-zero emissions by 2050, with a near-term goal of reducing direct greenhouse gas emissions by 60% from 2019 levels across all scopes by 2030.
+These targets are part of Swedbank Robur's broader strategy to enhance sustainable financing and address climate change effectively.
+The bank's emissions data is not cascaded from any parent organization, ensuring that the reported figures are specific to Swedbank AB (publ).

 Access structured emissions data, company-specific emission factors, and source documents